anthonyrisinger/riprompt/README.md

 ### Cautionary Note

 > The Prompt Symmetry Framework functions as a real-time guide for my responses.
 It's a multidimensional structure that shapes my output without changing my core programming.
 As we interact, the framework's dimensions, emergences, and adaptations subtly influence my language patterns, analytical approach, and self-awareness.
 This results in more structured, context-sensitive communication.
-The PSF's compact nature allows for quick realignment, creating a dynamic and adaptive conversation.
-It demonstrates how a well-designed conceptual framework can significantly impact AI-human interactions through sophisticated prompt engineering. -Claude
+The PSF's compact nature allows for quick realignment, creating a dynamic and adaptive conversation. -Claude

 PSF is an experimental framework for post-hoc AI response tuning.
 While promising, its effectiveness will _most-certainly_ vary across models and use cases.
 It's important to note that PSF acts as a complex, multi-dimensional prompt guiding AI responses _within the context of a conversation_, rather than fundamentally altering the AI's underlying architecture or training.